nthamilton57/B573_Assignment_3/README.md

 1. Clone repository

+2. Install required dependencies

-2. Change working directory to location of files
+3. Change working directory to location of files

     ```
     cd path/to/files
     ```

-3. Run the scripts using the following commands:
+4. Run the scripts using the following commands:

     ```
     python assignment_3.1.py
     python assignment_3.2.py
     ```

-4. Each script will output results in the command line.
+5. Each script will output results in the command line.

     a.
 Each graph will require you to close the window for the next graph to be displayed.